awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 #### Log all data events by using advanced event selectors<a name="creating-data-adv-event-selectors-CLI-all-data"></a>

-The following example shows how to configure your trail to include data events for all S3 buckets, Lambda functions, DynamoDB tables, S3 object\-level API activity on AWS Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, API activity on S3 Object Lambda access points, Amazon EBS direct API activity on Amazon EBS snapshots in the AWS account, S3 access points, DynamoDB streams, AWS Glue tables created by Lake Formation, Amazon FinSpace environments, Amazon SageMaker metrics experiment trial components, Amazon SageMaker feature stores, Amazon Cognito identity pools, Amazon Kendra Intelligent Ranking rescore execution plans, and Amazon EC2 Instance Connect endpoints\.
+The following example shows how to configure your trail to include data events for all S3 buckets, Lambda functions, DynamoDB tables, S3 object\-level API activity on AWS Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, API activity on S3 Object Lambda access points, Amazon EBS direct API activity on Amazon EBS snapshots in the AWS account, S3 access points, DynamoDB streams, AWS Glue tables created by Lake Formation, Amazon FinSpace environments, Amazon SageMaker metrics experiment trial components, Amazon SageMaker feature stores, Amazon Cognito identity pools, Amazon Kendra Intelligent Ranking rescore execution plans, Amazon EC2 Instance Connect endpoints, and Amazon GuardDuty detectors\.

 **Note**
 If the trail applies only to one Region, only events in that Region are logged, even though the event selector parameters specify all Amazon S3 buckets and Lambda functions\.
 In a single\-region trail, event selectors apply only to the Region where the trail is created\.